The Videos

 Soundtrack: Trē Seguritan Abalos

-View from my living room window of blue skies and clouds moving past.
+Poem: Serena J. FoxView from my living room window of blue skies and clouds moving past.
 In two separate sequences we see 'Life Flight' helicopters cut across the scene on their way to local hospitals’ emergency rooms.
 The soundtrack by Trē Seguritan Abalos is composed of the airy sound of tiers of flutes.
+The 2-page poem, principle of closure, by Serena J. Fox considers how the human brain fills in the gaps in an image to perceive a unified and coherent form.

 -